 Visit exclusive Cap Cana and its famous white beaches

-How to get there: Cap Cana can only be accessed by rental car or taxi if staying there or visiting a restaurant.
-When accessing Cap Cana without accommodation booking, you can head towards Api Beach Club or Little John restaurant.
+How to get there: Cap Cana can only be accessed by Punta Cana car rental or taxi if staying there or visiting a restaurant.
+When accessing Cap Cana without accommodation booking, you can head towards Api Beach Club or Juanillo Beach Club.

 Cost: beach access is for free